 Many different veterinary diagnostic laboratories offer genetic (DNA) tests for different animal diseases.
 Many laboratories offer DNA testing for cat coat colours and cat parentage, as well as tests for inherited disorders.

 Are some breeds genetically ‘healthier’ than others?

 Inbreeding, such as is used to fix traits within pedigree breeds, will inevitably increase the risk on inherited defects coming to light.
-Although inherited diseases can occur in both non-pedigree and pedigree cats, they are therefore generally more likely to occur in pedigree cats than in outbred domestic cats (domestic shorthairs or domestic longhairs).
+Although inherited diseases can occur in both non-pedigree and pedigree cats, they are generally more likely to occur in pedigree cats than in outbred domestic cats (domestic shorthairs or domestic longhairs).

-Some pedigree breeds are much more inbred than others and so, in theory at least, would be at greater risk of having inherited diseases present.
+Some pedigree breeds are much more inbred than others and so, in theory, would be at greater risk of having inherited diseases present.
 However it is difficult or impossible to say that some breeds are genetically ‘healthier’ than others.
 In some breeds a large number of different inherited diseases have been identified, but this usually reflects more widespread surveillance and testing within these breeds rather than necessarily a higher frequency of inherited diseases.

 However, an exception to this is where an inherited disorder is specifically bred for within a breed, but is also detrimental to the health of the cat.
 Clear examples of this include the breeding of Manx cats, Scottish folds, and extreme-type (very flat-faced) Persians.
-In all these cases the the characteristic of the breed itself is based on gene mutations or selecting genotypes that express a phenotype (trait or morphology) that is harmful to the health of the cat.
+In these cases the characteristic of the breed itself is based on gene mutations or selecting genotypes that express a phenotype (trait or morphology) that is harmful to the health of the cat.

 Can inherited diseases be controlled?